Programmiermethoden-CampusMinden/prog2_ybel_gitquest/README.md

     -   [JDK 21] based projects
     -   Default [Gradle Java project layout]
     -   [JUnit 5] for software testing
-    -   [Checkstyle] to heck for valid Javadoc comments for all `public` elements in source code
+    -   [Checkstyle] to check for valid Javadoc comments for all `public` elements in source code
     -   [Spotless] to check formatting of Java code using the [Google Java Style Guide], can also format sources if necessary